1id-presales/Automation-OneLogin/Terraform/Reference_Env01/README.md

 # How To Instructions

 This example will create Applications, Roles, Mappings, a Test User and Privileges in your target OneLogin environment. <br>
-Each Application you define in your Application inventory in the tfvars file will be created along with <br>
+**Each Application** you define in your Application inventory in the tfvars file will be created along with following <br>
 **1 Application Access Role (AA-*****)** <br>
 **2 Delegated Admin Roles (DA-APP-*****)** <br>
 **3 Application Entitlements Roles (AE-*****)** <br>